Armoloy Case Studies

 Surface Load

-Increasing the surface load between the sliding surfaces has been found to cause a proportional increase in wear rates.
+Increasing the surface load between the sliding surfaces may cause a proportional increase in wear rates.

 Sliding Distance